Strict laws apply regarding the import of specific items into the UAE. It’s a good idea to familiarize yourself with these.

 It is important to know which substances or items are illegal or restricted before entering the UAE.

 - The UAE has a zero-tolerance drugs policy.
-Possession of even tiny amounts of illegal drugs has resulted in imprisonment for travellers entering or transiting the UAE.
+Possession of even tiny amounts of illegal drugs has resulted in imprisonment for travelers entering or transiting the UAE.

-- Please contact your nearest UAE embassy or consulate for advice if you need to take medications or other drugs into the country.
+- Please contact your nearest UAE embassy or consulate for advice if you need to bring medications or other drugs into the country.

 - Controlled substances such as cannabis, opium etc. are banned and the penalties for handling these drugs are severe.

 The importation of firearms and dangerous weapons is restricted.